Lisu language: Lisu syllabary

-From 1924 to 1930, a Lisu farmer named Ngua-ze-bo (pronounced /lis/; 汪忍波/哇忍波) invented the Lisu syllabary from Chinese script, Dongba script and Geba script.
+From 1924 to 1930, a Lisu farmer named Ngua-ze-bo (pronounced /lis/; 汪忍波/哇忍波) invented the Lisu syllabary from Chinese characters, Dongba script and Geba script.
 However, it looks more different from the Chinese script than Chữ Nôm and Sawndip (Zhuang logograms).
 Since Ngua-ze-bo initially carved his characters on bamboos, the syllabary is known as the Lisu Bamboo script (傈僳竹书).

-It has a total of 1250 glyphs and 880 characters.
+It has a total of 1250 glyphs and 989 characters.

 Latin Lisu alphabet

 A new Lisu alphabet based on pinyin was created in 1957, but most Lisu continued to use the old alphabet.
 The Fraser alphabet was officially recognized by the Chinese government in 1992, since which time its use has been encouraged.

 Burmese Lisu script

 In a few places in Myanmar in which Lisu is spoken, an orthography based on the Burmese alphabet has been developed and is taught to speakers and used in several publications and school books.